odoo/documentation/content/developer/tutorials/getting_started/08_relations.rst

 In our real estate module, we want the following information for a property:

 - the customer who bought the property
-- the real restate agent who sold the property
+- the real estate agent who sold the property
 - the property type: house, apartment, penthouse, castle...
 - a list of tags characterizing the property: cozy, renovated...
 - a list of the offers received